Phantom Cameras

 Priority-Based Selection

-Every phantom camera has a base priority (an integer).
-The camera with the highest effective priority (base plus any active influences) becomes the dominant camera.
-You can control which camera is active through several strategies:
+Every phantom camera has a base priority.
+The camera with the highest effective priority (base plus any active influences) wins arbitration within its channel.
+You can control which camera wins through several strategies:

-- Raise priority — Set the desired camera’s priority above all others.
+- Raise priority — Set the desired camera’s priority above all others via

 Follow and Look-At